 The firm has a unique and special practice in the area of the establishment of middle income and Mitchell Lama government-assisted cooperative housing.
 They also helped to develop New York’s legislation for cooperatives constructed with government assistance for persons of moderate income.
-The Group has represented one of the major developers of this type of housing, dealing with all relevant government agencies in the planning stage, with contractors in the construction stage, and drafting documentation governing the relationships between the cooperatives and shareholders.
+The attorneys have represented one of the major developers of this type of housing, dealing with all relevant government agencies in the planning stage, with contractors in the construction stage, and drafting documentation governing the relationships between the cooperatives and shareholders.

 A large number of Norris McLaughlin’s clients have substantial commercial tenancies and the attorneys have dealt with all areas associated with commercial tenants, leasing, renovations, service disputes, litigation, as well as related tax and regulatory issues.